 How Does Opal Get Its Color

 Opal hues can range across the spectrum.
 An opal might display a single color, two or three colors, or all the colors of the rainbow.
-Precious Opal - is opal which exhibits the phenomenon known as play of colour, which is produced by the diffraction of white light through a micro-structure of orderly arrayed spheres of silica.The internal structure of precious opal makes it diffract light; depending on the conditions in which it formed, it can take on many colors.
+Precious Opal - is opal which exhibits the phenomenon known as play of color, which is produced by the diffraction of white light through a micro-structure of orderly arrayed spheres of silica.The internal structure of precious opal makes it diffract light; depending on the conditions in which it formed, it can take on many colors.

 The variety of natural opal is determined by the two characteristics of body tone and transparency.